yuxiangq777/Fabflix/README.md

 MobileApp folder contains the Android version of fabflix Parser folder contains code for XML parsing
-Commits after demo video include adding the video URL
+Commits after demo video include adding the video URL (I do not select to do the extra credits: fuzzy search)
 ```

 #### 1. Demo Video URL